surpassinggoogle/humanpadd/source/technical/contributor_workflow.md

 ## Help me!

 >We know that getting set up and finding a bug which is a good fit for your skills can be a challenge.
 We're always looking for ways to open access, improve our processes and make it easier to participate in the open source community that is Status.
-If you're having any trouble following this documentation, or hit a barrier you can't get around, please ask in the #introduction room in [chat.status.im](https://chat.status.im) or contact andy@status.im.
+If you're having any trouble following this documentation, or hit a barrier you can't get around, please contact us in Status in the [#support](https://join.status.im/chat/public/support) channel or in [Discord](https://discordapp.com/invite/3Exux7Y).
 We're determined to solve hurdles for new contributors.

 ## What Skillz Do I Need?